 - 1 tablespoon extra-virgin olive oil

-- 4 cups (about 1 pound) thinly sliced onions
+- 4 cups thinly sliced onions (1 lb)

 - 1 tablespoon plus 1 teaspoon thyme leaves